Context

 Now you can use your context variable anywhere you use Liquid, such as in Message and User Update steps, by selecting Add Personalization.
 For a full walkthrough, see Using context variables.

-Step 3: Test exit criteria (optional)
+Step 3: Test user paths (optional)

 Context variable data types